-On Friday, June 22, the kickoff night of this breathtaking and exhilarating festival is free for all at Fontanel.
+This breathtaking and exhilarating festival is free for all at Fontanel.
 Guests have the opportunity to enjoy tethered rides (at a price) and a hot air balloon glow (weather permitting).
 Limited food and vendors will be set up and open on Friday night as well as live music and general admission viewing areas to marvel at the balloons.
 Find out more about the weekend’s festivities at facebook.com.

 Preds Parties In The Park

 Watch the beloved Nashville Predators make their way closer to the Stanley Cup finals at the city-sponsored free viewing parties for every home game.
 Bring your chairs or blanket to Music City Walk of Fame Park, and watch the Preds on a giant screen.
 Food trucks will be on site, and water and hot dogs are available at low, family-friendly prices.
 Learn more at visitmusiccity.com.

 Titans Training Camp

 Every July, the Tennessee Titans open up more than a dozen of their training practices to the general public.
 Most of the practices take place at the Saint Thomas Sports Park, the team’s home training facility located at 460 Great Circle Road in MetroCenter, Nashville.
 Get a glimpse of this year’s Titans from Saturday, July 17 to Thursday, August 15.
 For the specific dates and times, visit titansonline.com.

 The Shelby Bottoms Nature Center is housed in a beautifully designed and “green” building at the trailhead of the 950 acres Shelby Bottoms Greenway and 336 acres of adjacent Shelby Park.
 They offer lots of educational programming and outdoor adventures for people of all ages interested in the area’s natural history, flora and fauna.
 Check out more at nashville.gov.